Service administration for Azure Search in the Azure portal

 Azure Search is a fully managed, cloud-based search service used for building a rich search experience into custom apps.
 This article covers the service administration tasks that you can perform in the Azure portal for a search service that you've already provisioned.
 Service administration is lightweight by design, limited to the following tasks:

 - Manage and secure access to the api-keys used for read or write access to your service.

 - Adjust service capacity by changing the allocation of partitions and replicas.

 - Monitor resource usage, relative to maximum limits of your service tier.

-Upgrade is not an administrative task.
+Notice that upgrade is not listed as an administrative task.
 Because resources are allocated when the service is provisioned, moving to a different tier requires a new service.
 For details, see Create an Azure Search service.

 Provisioning or decommissioning the service itself can be done by an Azure subscription administrator or co-administrator.